-ACUS's voting and non-voting members adopt proposed recommendations for Council consideration.
-The Council then forwards the recommendations, with its views, to the Assembly.
-The Assembly typically meets semi-annually in plenary session to debate, amend, and formally adopt the recommendations.
+The main statutory function of ACUS is to bring together the public and private sectors to recommend improvements to administrative and regulatory processes.
+The Assembly typically meets semi-annually in plenary session to debate, amend, and formally adopt recommendations.
 ACUS then undertakes to implement them.

 In addition to issuing formal recommendations, ACUS performs other statutory functions, most of them through the staff of its Office of the Chairman rather than through the Assembly.
-They include collecting information and statistics from agencies for analysis and dissemination; publishing reports, sourcebooks, and other materials that may be useful for evaluating and improving administrative processes; preparing reports for Congress; providing technical advice to members of Congress, their staffs, and federal agencies, whether informally or through formal reports; facilitating interchange of information among departments and agencies on matters of administrative procedure; conducting training session for federal agencies; and holding public forums, sometimes with other entities, to discuss matters of public interest.
+They include collecting information and statistics from agencies for analysis and dissemination; publishing reports, sourcebooks, and other materials that may be useful for evaluating and improving administrative processes; preparing reports for Congress; providing technical advice to members of Congress, their staffs, and federal agencies, whether informally or through formal reports; facilitating interchange of information among departments and agencies on matters of administrative procedure; conducting training sessions for federal agencies; and holding public forums, sometimes with other entities, to discuss matters of public interest.
 These forums often lead to the implementation of "best practices" among agencies.